mistralai/client-python/MIGRATION.md

 client = Mistral(api_key=api_key)

 messages = [
-    {
-        "role": "user",
-        "content": "What is the best French cheese?", },
+    UserMessage(role="user", content="What is the best French cheese?")
 ]

 # With async